Endlesscrazz/Airflow-rate-prediction/README.md

   <em>(Note: If video does not play, please download it from the assets folder)</em>
 </div>

 ThermalFlow AI is a deep learning system designed to automate building energy audits.
-By ingesting raw radiometric thermal video, the system identifies air leakage points and—crucially—quantifies the airflow rate (L/min) and estimates financial loss without the need for manual interpretation.
+By ingesting raw radiometric thermal video, the system identifies air leakage points and quantifies the airflow rate (L/min) and estimates financial loss without the need for manual interpretation.

 ---